Customer newsletters can be a powerful way to increase sales and keep customers.

 (Messages opened / messages delivered) * 100

 Track your open rates and monitor your performance.
 You can also compare your results to industry benchmarks.
 This will help you see how you are performing.
-Mailchimp have published some great email marketing benchmarking stats that I always like to refer to.
+MailChimp has published some great email marketing benchmarking stats that I always like to refer to.
 Keep a close eye on your newsletter stats, you may be damaging your brand or simply annoying customers.

 How do you know if you’ve got the right content for your customer newsletter?